kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 172.17.0.8
 ~~~

 The nginx container has no IP, but the infrastructure container does.
+Taking a
-Poking around at the nginx container a bit more, we can see its
+closer look at at the nginx container, we can see its `NetworkMode` is set to
-`NetworkMode` is set to use the infrastructure container's network:
+use the infrastructure container's network:

 ~~~
 $ docker inspect --format '{{ .HostConfig.NetworkMode }}' 64c55f0d9994